cmpbj/cmpbj/README.md

 Hi, I’m Carlos Magno, and I’m thrilled to have you here!

 I am a Team Leader Analytics Engineer with a strong background in data analysis, modeling, and transformation.
-My professional journey has given me a comprehensive understanding of the data lifecycle, from creation and storage to utilization, archiving, and deletion.
+My professional journey has given me a comprehensive understanding of the data lifecycle.

-Currently, I leverage the Modern Data Stack to design and implement cutting-edge solutions that deliver actionable insights and drive business success.
+Currently, I leverage the Modern Data Stack to design and implement solutions that deliver actionable insights and drive business success.

 **What I Do**:
 * Data Modeling & Transformation: Using tools like dbt, I ensure data consistency and quality across the analytical pipeline.